How much revenue did your business earn this month?

 The rules of revenue recognition have changed

-In 2014, the organization in charge of GAAP, the Financial Accounting Standards Board (FASB), announced they were changing the rules around revenue recognition.
+In 2014, the organization in charge of GAAP, the Financial Accounting Standards Board (FASB), announced they were establishing a new revenue recognition standard.

 How revenue recognition works under ASC 606